Skip to content

 factory install

 Prerequisites: Python 3.11+ and Claude Code (installed and authenticated).
-No external services, databases, or Obsidian required — the factory stores all state locally.
+No external services, databases, or Obsidian required — re:factory stores all state locally.

 Per-project state lives in .factory/ (experiment history, strategy, archive notes).
 Global state lives in ~/.factory/ (project registry, evolved playbooks).
 Projects are auto-registered when experiments begin — no manual setup needed.
 See Setup Guide for environment variables and authentication options.